xindalok/Bank-loans-portfolio---SQL/KPI calculations.md

 <br>

 **Extract string** <br>
-We used an UPDATE query to populate the term_months column by extracting the first three characters from the term column and converting them into an integer using the CAST and SUBSTRING functions.
-This ensures that only the numeric portion of the loan term is stored.
+Extracted the first three characters from a string column and converted them to an integer using CAST and SUBSTRING functions, storing only the numeric component of the loan term.

 <details>
 <summary style="color: lightblue;"> Show code </summary>